We're giving you the chance to win back the value of your meal - every time you dine this month!

 sol's bayswater wine bar

 What: This petite Bayswater wine bar has made a big splash since arriving in 2024.
-Respected journalist Mina Holland curates a wine list packed with juicy low-intervention bottles - including a fabulous, refreshing Cinsault rose that we tested whilst we were there.
+Respected journalist Mina Holland curates a wine list packed with juicy low-intervention bottles - including a fabulous, refreshing Cinsault rosé that we tested whilst we were there.
 The cooking is simple but deceptively lovely, bringing together peak season dishes like white peaches with mozzarella, pine nuts and basil, alongside larger sharing plates like a lovely lemon and oregano half roast chicken with romesco sauce.
-Sol's isn't the biggest so it's worth booking to make sure there's a spot for you, and when the weather is nice you can hang out on the pavement with a glass of something nice.
+Sol's isn't the biggest, so it's worth booking to make sure there's a spot for you, and when the weather is nice, you can hang out on the pavement with a glass of something nice.

 Where: 25 Leinster Terrace, W2 3ET